coq/coq/doc/sphinx/proof-engine/tactics.rst

 .. cmd:: Hint @hint_definition : {+ @ident}

    The general command to add a hint to some databases :n:`{+ @ident}`.

+   This command supports the :attr:`local`, :attr:`global` and :attr:`export`
+   locality attributes.
+When no locality is explictly given, the command is :attr:`local` inside a section and :attr:`global` otherwise.

+   + :attr:`local` hints are never visible from other modules, even if they require or import the current module.
+Inside a section, the :attr:`local` attribute is useless since hints do not survive anyway to the closure of sections.

+   + :attr:`export` are visible from other modules when they import the current module.
+Requiring it is not enough.
+This attribute is only effective for the :cmd:`Hint Resolve`, :cmd:`Hint Immediate`, :cmd:`Hint Unfold` and :cmd:`Hint Extern` variants of the command.

+   + :attr:`global` hints are made available by merely requiring the current module.

    The various possible :production:`hint_definition`\s are given below.

    .. cmdv:: Hint @hint_definition